endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 auto delegateMemberSp = MakeDelegate(spObject, &TestClass::MemberFuncStdString);
 delegateMemberSp("Hello world using shared_ptr", 2020);
 ```

+## Fixed-Block Memory Allocator

+The delegate library optionally uses a fixed-block memory allocator when `USE_ALLOCATOR` is defined.
+See `DelegateOpt.h` and the `Allocator` directory for more details.
+The allocator design is available in the [stl_allocator](https://github.com/endurodave/stl_allocator) repository.

+## Error Handling

+The delegate library uses dynamic memory to send asynchronous delegate messages to the target thread.
+By default, out-of-memory failures throw a `std::bad_alloc` exception.
+Optionally, if `USE_ASSERTS` is defined, exceptions are not thrown, and an assert is triggered instead.
+See `DelegateOpt.h` for more details.

 ## Function Argument Copy

 The behavior of the delegate library when invoking asynchronous non-blocking delegates (e.g. `DelegateAsyncFree<>`) is to copy arguments into heap memory for safe transport to the destination thread.
 All arguments (if any) are duplicated.
 If your data is not plain old data (POD) and cannot be bitwise copied, ensure you implement an appropriate copy constructor to handle the copying.